bys9595/GlioMT/README.md

-# An Interpretable Multimodal Transformer for Prediction of Molecular Subtypes and Grades in Adult-type Diffuse Gliomas According to the 2021 WHO Classification
+# An Interpretable Multimodal Transformer for Prediction of Molecular Subtypes and Grades in Adult-type Diffuse Gliomas

 ![alt man](./figures/main_figure.png)